Customer ratings and reviews increase conversion rates and revenue – but knowing where to display them is key.

 I look forward to each rating, without exception.
 Yes, I can say that.

 Have you been able to pinpoint some strengths and potential areas for improvement as a result of online surveys?

 Yes, I think so.
-For instance, I've noticed that people have rated me for my work even before they become a customer.
-It's a nice validation for work that's already been done - i.e. it's feedback on a standard first consultation.
-So I take this on board and want to strengthen this step of the process in future.
+For instance, I've noticed that people have reviewed me even before they become a customer.
+It's a nice validation for the work that's already been done - i.e. it's feedback on a standard first consultation.
+So I take this into consideration and want to strengthen this step of the process in the future.

 Do you have a closing statement for us?

 I think it's good that people can use your rating and review management tool to make content that was previously anonymous public and display it in a transparent and authentic way.
 Plenty of web designers put up "thumbs up" images on their websites without a face or name for their source.
 I'm into transparency, so I do things differently.
 I also think it's good that ProvenExpert works on developing its own brand.
 After all, I'm integrating the ProvenExpert brand into my own website.
 It's about my name, the impression I create.
 On my website there is no outside content, apart from ProvenExpert.
 Any brand that I consider displaying on my website needs to ensure a minimum level of focus on its own reputation and the impression it creates before I will integrate it into my own website in the way I do right now.
 ProvenExpert does this, and you do it well.

 Want to take control of your reputation?
 Easily manage your reviews with ProvenExpert now.